I already have a Stripe account. Do I need to create another one?

 Is inputting a client’s email required when sending an invoice?

-An email is required when requesting payment so that Flow can send the receipt for payment.
+An email is required when requesting payment so that Otto can send the receipt for payment.
 Stripe, our payment processor, requires that an email or printed receipt be provided, and our terminals do not currently support printed receipts.
 However, if the client has an email address associated with their account, that email address will pull automatically into the payments field as the destination for the receipt.

 If the client’s settings specify that they should not receive email alerts, they will still receive the emailed receipt.
 An alternate email address can also be given at the time of invoicing if the client wants the receipt sent somewhere besides the email in their client profile.

-Can Flow generate itemized receipts?
+Can Otto generate itemized receipts?

 That depends on your practice management software.
 We can currently support itemized receipts for clinics that use Cornerstone or Impromed.
-There is some backend configuration required to set up itemized receipts, so if you are interested and use one of our supported PIMS, speak to your customer success manager (CSM) and they can start that configuration.
+There is some backend configuration required to set up itemized receipts, so if you are interested and use one of our supported PIMS, speak to your customer success manager (CSM), and they can start that configuration.

 Are Apple/Google Pay terminal payments considered 'card present' or 'card not present'?